Cryptocurrency Trading addiction

-One of the trendiest gambling joints of the modern age is not located in Las Vegas or Macau or Monte Carlo – it can be found in most houses, offices and pockets or purses – Cryptocurrency Trading.
+One of the trendiest gambling joints of the modern age is not located in Las Vegas or Macau or Monte Carlo, it can be found in most houses, offices and pockets or purses – Cryptocurrency Trading.

-In the 21st century, anyone can place bets on horse races, sports, or the stock market from the comfort of their home or smart phone.
+In the 21st century, anyone can place bets on horse races, sports, or the stock market from the comfort of their home or smartphone.
 Betting on the stock market, including day trading, is not always viewed as gambling because the popular perception is that people involved in finance have professionalism and prestige.

 Investing and day trading is now highly popular, and brokerages are in non-stop competition, constantly trying to recruit new customers, making it easier and cheaper to access Wall Street and stock exchanges than ever before.

 However, the stock market is not quite as attractive as the new kid on the block – Bitcoin.
 Launched in 2009, Bitcoin was the first cryptocurrency to take over the world.
 Now in 2018, there are 1,384 different cryptocurrencies and the market is constantly growing.
-Between ten and 30 millions now use cryptocurrency, either for speculative investments, or business and personal use.
+Between ten and 30 million now use cryptocurrency, either for speculative investments, or business and personal use.

 Cryptocurrency is considered a very volatile and dangerous investment but promises of quick riches and thousands of “success stories” have attracted those who have little idea of what they’re doing.
 Essentially, they’re gambling in a game that has high stakes and high risk, and they may not be aware of it.